Pack your bags, we’re going on a musical adventure! Shall we go by air (To Tame the Perilous Skies) or by ship (Down to the Sea in Ships)? Will we

-The Calgary Wind Symphony has commissioned Denis Nassar to write a symphonic piece for their final concert of the 2021-2022 season.
+The Calgary Wind Symphony has commissioned Denis Nassar to write a symphonic piece for their concert on October 23rd “Oh, The Places We’ll Go!”.
 “I’m feel very honoured with the opportunity of working with the CWS and particularly with Dr. Jeremy Brown, I’ve always admired his work as a musician, professor and conductor.
 The concert program is amazing and I’m looking forward to this wonderful collaboration!” said Denis Nassar when talking about this project and his expectations.

 The Orchestre Metropolitain in Montreal has commissioned a piece to Denis Nassar that will be in its form a symphony concert with narrator (similar to Peter and the Wolf by